 The Export Credits Group

 The OECD provides a forum for exchanging information on Members’ export credits systems and business activities and for discussing and coordinating national export credits policies relating to good governance issues, such as anti-bribery measures, environmental and social due diligence, and sustainable lending.
 These discussions take place under the auspices of the Working Party on Export Credits and Credit Guarantees (the “Export Credits Group”, or ECG).
 All OECD Members are ECG Members, except Chile, Colombia and Iceland.

 The Arrangement on Officially Supported Export Credits

 The OECD is also a forum for maintaining, developing and monitoring the financial disciplines for export credits, which are contained within the Arrangement on Officially Supported Export Credits (the “Arrangement”).
 These disciplines stipulate the most generous financial terms and conditions that Members may offer when providing officially supported export credits.
 Discussions relating to the Arrangement take place under the auspices of the Participants to the Arrangement on Officially Supported Export Credits (the “Participants”).
-The Participants are composed of Australia, Canada, the European Union, Japan, Korea, New Zealand, Norway, Switzerland, Turkey, and the United States.
+The Participants are composed of Australia, Canada, the European Union, Japan, Korea, New Zealand, Norway, Switzerland, Turkey, the United Kingdom and the United States.

 The resulting export credits disciplines apply first and foremost to OECD Members; however, several key non-Members regularly observe meetings of the ECG and the Participants.
 In addition, adherence to any of the OECD export credits disciplines (de facto and de jure) by any non-Members on a voluntary basis would be welcomed and, in this regard, the OECD Export Credits Secretariat is ready to assist non-Members in any way.